 The Project in Brief

 Maricá, Brazil is home to the largest basic income program in Latin America.
 Since its creation in 2013, the policy has featured several different designs.
-It attained its current structure in December 2019, when it grew to include more than 42,000 of the 165,000 inhabitants of Maricá.
+It attained its current structure in December 2019, and in October 2023 it grew to include more than 93,000 of the 197,000 inhabitants of Maricá.

 The benefit is poised to lift many thousands out of poverty and influence debates around cash transfer programs across the world.
 The Jain Family Institute, a global leader in basic income research, has partnered with Brazil’s Universidade Federal Fluminense to launch a large-scale study of the program combining quantitative and qualitative methods.